lostintangent/gistpad/README.md

 In addition to the `Gists` view, this extension also provides the following commands:

 - `GistPad: Delete Gist` - Allows you to delete one of your Gists.
-If you have a gist workspace open, it will delete that and then close the folder
+If you have a gist workspace open, it will delete that and then close the folder.

 - `GistPad: Follow User` - Follow another GitHub user, which allows you to browser/access/fork their Gists from within the `Gists` view.